Is Coconut Water Good for Diabetics?

 Risks of Overconsumption of Coconut Water

-Although coconut water is sterile, clean, and an important electrolyte, it shouldn’t be overconsumed by people diagnosed with diabetes.
-The top risks associated with the excess consumption of coconut water include the following:
+Although coconut water is sterile, clean, and an important electrolyte, it shouldn't be overconsumed by people diagnosed with diabetes.
+The top risks associated with excess consumption include:

-If you have any type of diabetes and are taking any ongoing treatment from a medical practitioner, talk to them regarding how much coconut water is safe for your consumption.
-Also read about are dates good for diabetes.
+Medical Consultation: If you have any type of diabetes and are taking any ongoing treatment from a medical practitioner, talk to them regarding how much coconut water is safe for your consumption.

 Is coconut water for diabetes good or bad?